erkkah/tigr/README.md

 TIGR is a tiny graphics library, for when you just need to draw something in a window without any fuss.

+TIGR is free to copy with no restrictions; see tigr.h

 ### How to set up TIGR ###

 1. Grab ** tigr.c ** and ** tigr.h **